Mr-Pratham/Drum-Kit/README.md

 # Drum-Kit
-A drum kit for for music fanatsies.
+A drum kit for your music bug.